WorldPlay: Towards Long-Term Geometric Consistency for Real-Time Interactive World Modeling: Additional Experimental Results

 \subsection{Long Video Generation}

 Fig.~\ref{fig:long_video} presents long video generation results from WorldPlay, we maintain long-term consistency, \eg, frame 1 and frame 252 in the top two examples, and preserve high visual quality throughout the entire sequence.
-Moreover, our context memory ensures that the generation time for each chunk remains constant and does not increase as the video length grows, enabling real-time interactivity and enhancing the user’s immersive experience.
+Moreover, our context memory ensures that the generation time for each chunk remains constant and does not increase as the video length grows, enabling real-time interactivity and enhancing the user’s immersive experience. \wenq{Furthermore, the first three rows of Fig.~\ref{fig:large_motion} illustrate the generated results spanning 637 frames.}